halpdesk/halpdesk.github.io/_posts/mail-to-ta.md

 When people arrive on time, everything is good.
 When people arrive late, everything is bad.
 It is actually so much so gooder that Maslow would need to re-create his triangle; not only do we need food, water, and shelter, but we also need to be "in location A on time Z" for it (the feeding, drinking, sleeping, etc.) to happen.
 You can see that I also understand the customers', the good people in our fair city.
 Right?

-Anyway, I am looking forward to hearing from you!
+Anyway, I am looking forward to hear from you!

 Best regards,
 Dad

 P.S.
 I forgot to say that the stone in the (first) analogy is that you should hire me

 P.P.S.
-Contact information: +4671360693, Daniel Leppänen, programmer
+Contact information: +4671360693, Adnrew Johnsson, programmer

 P.P.P.S.
 I also have personal interest in this, and it is for my daughter to arrive on time.
 The next generation is important because who else will take over the very advanced and supoer-complex problems of the future of transport?
 I'm here for the long run.